Styling Components in Doenet

 (A <styleDefinition> produces no visible output of its own, so it can sit directly in your document — it does not need to go inside a <setup> block.)

 The context-help panel keeps up with your redefinition.
-In the example above, click on the styleNumber="1" inside the <styleDefinition> (or on any of the components): the Resolved style listing now reports lineColor, markerColor, and fillColor as green, rather than the original blue.
+Click on the styleNumber="1" inside the <styleDefinition> (or on any of the components): the Resolved style listing now reports lineColor, markerColor, and fillColor as green.
 The panel always describes what will actually be drawn, so it is the quickest way to confirm a change took effect.

 A <styleDefinition> doesn’t have to apply to the whole document.
 Place it inside a <section> and it applies only within that section; everything outside is unaffected, and nested sections can override their parent’s definitions.